 At Tree Spirits we know the people who grow the fruit, press the cider, and tap the trees for our wines.
 Maine agriculture is experiencing a renaissance driven by the local food movement.
 We believe this change has just begun and Tree Spirits hopes to grow along with it.
 Our sparkling wines are the best local alternative to champagne.
 The judges at the 2011 San Francisco International Wine Competition awarded a double gold medal in the Fruit Wine category to our Apple extra dry and a silver medal to our Maple demi-sec.
 These awards are proof that we aren’t alone in our belief that you can serve Tree Spirits sparkling wines with hors d’oeuvres, for dinner, at birthday celebrations and weddings with confidence.

 Our Absinthe Verte is the only asbinthe produced in New England, and one of only a few produced in the US.
 We start with our Applejack and use an old recipe.
-Our herbs — anise, fennel, wormwood, petite wormwood, hyssop and lemon balm — are all organic.
-The final product is a light green, 130 proof spirit tasting like liquorice.
-Each month we are open we host an Absinthe tasting on the third Thursday offering a different Absinthe-based cocktail each time.
+Our herbs — anise, fennel, wormwood, petite wormwood, hyssop and lemon balm — are all organic and most are locally sourced.
+The final product is a light green, 130 proof spirit tasting like licorice.
+Winner of a bronze medal at the 2015 New York International Spirits Competition and declared Maine’s Best Spirit in 2016 by Down East Magazine.

 Tree Spirits Applejack springs from the long tradition of New England applejack.
 Once a popular drink in the American colonies, New England’s ports were flooded with molasses and rum by the mid-1800s and the apple spirit almost disappeared.
 Our applejack is distilled from our apple wine.
 We double distill the middle run to produce a drink that is aged in rum barrels which give it a golden color and a smooth finish.